What now for the girls of war-torn Syria?

-Gayle Tzemach Lemmon is a senior fellow at the Council on Foreign Relations.
+Gayle Tzemach Lemmon is a CNN contributor and a senior fellow at the Council on Foreign Relations.
 She is the author of "Ashley's War: The Untold Story of a Team of Women Soldiers on the Special Ops Battlefield."
 Some of the names of the people interviewed have been changed to protect their identity.
 The opinions expressed in this commentary belong to the author.

 (CNN)In a bombed-out husk of a building on the outskirts of the Syrian town of Tabqa, I met a family of nearly two dozen trying to wait out the hell of life under ISIS in Raqqa and the war for its liberation.